Skip to content

 The first game of #RāmereShorts happened in 2010 and was the inspired creation of then Book Council communications manager Sarah Forster.

-Ten years later, the Friday ritual is still going strong: at 9am we deliver a set of six fresh words, and participants craft them into a small poem or story.
+Over a decade later, the Friday ritual is still going strong: at 9am (or thereabouts) we deliver a set of six fresh words (now selected from an Aotearoa New Zealand poem) and participants craft them into their own small poem or story.
 A winner is chosen at the end of the working day: who used the words in the most original and clever way?
 Who made us laugh or cry or shake our head?
-Sometimes it just comes down to: who used all six words and kept within the character limit of 140?
+Sometimes it just comes down to: who used all of the given words?

 We hope you'll join us on Rāmere (Friday) to compose a little something and share it with our community.
 We love reading the entries and seeing how different thinkers use the same words.